Eltaurus-Lt/Anki-Card-Templates/README.md

 ## Input methods

-The template allows making all three types of tests available on Memrise: Typing, Multiple-Choice, and Tapping.
+The template allows making Anki Cards with all three types of tests available on Memrise: Typing, Multiple-Choice, and Tapping.
 Cards with each method are [added](#1-making-new-card-types) and [removed](#2-removing-existing-card-types) independently, making any combination of enabled input methods and [testing directions](#5-changing-the-answer-field) possible (in contrast to Memrise, where multiple-choice tests cannot be avoided).

 🖼️🖼️🖼️